Skip to main content

 VA Disability Calculator and VA Math

-Calculating your combined disability rating using VA math can be confusing and challenging.
-To simplify this process, the team at Chisholm Chisholm & Kilpatrick LTD has developed a VA compensation calculator.
+Calculating a combined disability rating using VA math can be confusing and challenging.
+To simplify this process, the team at Chisholm Chisholm & Kilpatrick LTD has developed a VA disability benefits calculator.

-This VA disability rating calculator also accounts for additional factors, including:
+This VA disability calculator also accounts for additional factors, including:

-To calculate your combined disability rating, start by selecting your ratings.
+To calculate your combined disability percentage, start by selecting each individual rating.
 Make sure to include any extremities with their respective ratings.
 Then, add qualifying dependents, select your marital status, and include any other special considerations.
 You can always reset the factors if you need to correct a mistake.

 After clicking submit, you will see your potential VA combined disability rating and monthly payment amount.